If you bought tax-free things online, in another state, or in a foreign country, you may owe use tax.

 Report use tax due on the following items directly to the CDTFA.
 Do not report it on your income tax return.

 - Vehicles, vessels, and trailers that must be registered with the Department of Motor Vehicles.

 - Mobile homes or commercial coaches that must be registered annually as required by the Health and Safety Code.

 - Vessels documented with the U.S. Coast Guard.

 - Leases of machinery, equipment, vehicles, and other tangible personal property.

-Note: If you traveled to a foreign country and brought items back to California, generally the use tax is due on the purchase price of the goods you listed on your U.S. Customs Declaration less the $800 per-person exemption.
-This $800 exemption does not apply to goods sent or shipped to California by mail or other common carrier.
+Use tax is due on the purchase price of the goods you listed on your U.S. Customs Declaration less the $800 per-person exemption.

 Visit California Department of Tax and Fee Administration for other purchases not subject to use tax.